How can I find out if my broken Apple products qualify for a free repair, or are part of a replacement programme?

 If you're affected by this issue a free replacement adapter can be got via an Apple Store, or via the web, where you'll need to enter your device's serial number.
 You will need to supply Apple with the old, faulty adapter.

-Apple USB-C charge cables recall: The problem
+Apple USB-C charge cables recall

 If you bought a MacBook before June 2015 then the USB-C cable Apple provided for charging purposes might be faulty.
 You'll know this to be the case because either your MacBook won't charge when you use the cable to connect to the charger, or it will only charge intermittently.